forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 This demo component is longer than the `HocDemo`, but it has several improvements over the HOC pattern.

 The `WithUser` component is now addressed explicitly in the demo.
 This component takes a function as a child, and passes the state of the request to that function.
 Now it only accepts `email`–the prop needed to load the user.
-No other props are accepted, so it doesn't pass them through to the child.
+The flow of props is no longer obfuscated, as no other props are accepted or passed along.

 **Concurrent Requests**